-The type in the message refers to the mediaTypeId.
-The mediaTypeId is an ID that represents the type of tape media being exported.
-DIVA Core exports a mediaTypeId field that corresponds to the Id column in the Tape Properties table under the Tapes tab in the Configuration Utility.
-You may need to execute a Synchronize DB call to update the media Type Id and (or) update your hardware to be compatible with a newly imported tape.
+The type in the message refers to the mediaTypeld.
+The mediaTypeld is an ID that represents the type of tape media being exported.
+DIVA Core exports a mediaTypeld field that corresponds to the Id column in the Tape Properties table under the Tapes tab in the Configuration Utility.
+You may need to execute a Synchronize DB call to update the mediaTypeld and (or) update your hardware to be compatible with a newly imported tape.
 Ensure that the block size and total size of the mediaType in the source DIVA Core system matches the mediaType definition in the destination.